ConDish/elaniintest/README.md

 - `yarn`
 - `yarn android` If you want to run in android
 - `yarn ios` If you want to run in ios
+- In the `.env` file are the environment variables

 ## Requirements